 Qualified candidates for licensure must first complete a criminal background check.
 Candidates pay fees and receive an authorization form at Educator Background Check.

 Complete the related endorsement application(s).
 Each program has specific applications; make sure to use the correct application(s).
 Do not leave any information categories blank.
 Attach the supporting documentation such as official college transcripts, letters to verify employment (do not send letters of reference or resumes), test scores, copies of current professional licenses or other documentation requested by the state specialist.

 The following endorsements are available for licensed educators seeking to teach Agricultural Education courses.
-Click on the endorsement name for application and instructions.

 Note: Please complete interactive PDF form electronically.
 Once completed, print and send in form as outlined in application instructions.